Create New Columns Based on Operations¶

 [Sun, Sat, Thur, Fri] Categories (4, object): [Sun, Sat, Thur, Fri]

 I don't like how the days are shortened names.
-The name Sun
+The name Sun can be mapped to a longer and more colloquial name of Sunday.

 In pandas, we can use the series map() method to map our current values, the shortened

-day names, to longer more colloquial names of days, our new values that we'll create in a new column called day_long_name
+day names, to longer more colloquial names of days, our new values that we'll create in a new column called day_long_name.

 Below is a Python dictionary that assigns the short day names as keys and the longer names to their respective values.